A survey on knowledge-enhanced multimodal learning: Multimodal representation learning

-\paragraph{Generative VL Transformers} Surprisingly, VL transformers in their original form are not able of generating realistic images despite their impressive capabilities on other visual tasks.
-This issue is attributed to the fact that regression based training objectives, like the one used in LXMERT, are not able to handle feature generation in high dimensional spaces.
-Getting VL transformers one step further, X-LXMERT as an extension of LXMERT \cite{tan2019lxmert}, generates caption-conditioned high fidelity images consistent to their descriptions.
-X-UNITER follows the same extension logic as X-LXMERT, based on UNITER architecture \cite{chen2020uniter}.
-The results in image generation are comparable to X-LXMERT, showcasing the general applicability of this approach. \cite{xlxmert}
+\paragraph{Text-to-image generative VL Transformers} Surprisingly, VL transformers in their original form are not able of generating realistic images, despite their impressive capabilities in other visual tasks.
+This issue is attributed to the fact that regression based training objectives, such as the one used in LXMERT \cite{tan2019lxmert}, are not able to handle feature generation in high dimensional spaces.
+Getting VL transformers one step further, X-LXMERT \cite{xlxmert} as an extension of LXMERT, generates caption-conditioned high fidelity images consistent to their descriptions.
+X-UNITER follows the same extension logic as X-LXMERT, based on the UNITER architecture \cite{chen2020uniter}.
+The image generation capabilities of X-UNITER are comparable to X-LXMERT, showcasing the general applicability of this approach.

 DALL-E \cite{dalle} uses a 12 billion parameter version of GPT-3 to generate fine-grained and highly diverse images based on corresponding textual descriptions.
-It demonstrates a large range of conditional synthesis capabilities, such as controlling certain visual attributes, as well as object positioning in an accurate way, capturing and visualize 3D scenes, performing several natural effects like reflections, inferring missing details from descriptions, combining unrelated concepts in one image, performing zero-shot reasoning in the visual domain, incorporating external spatial and temporal knowledge and others.
-Once again, a connection between model scale and advanced performance is observed in terms of zero-shot generation and on the range of generalization capabilities.
+It demonstrates a large range of conditional synthesis capabilities, such as controlling certain visual attributes, as well as object positioning in an accurate way, capturing and visualizing 3D scenes, performing several natural effects like reflections, inferring missing details from descriptions, combining unrelated concepts in one image, performing zero-shot reasoning in the visual domain, incorporating external spatial and temporal knowledge and others.
+Once again, a connection between model scale and advanced performance is observed in terms of zero-shot generation and regarding the range of generalization capabilities.